axrp/axrp.github.io/about.md

 This podcast launched in December 2020.
 [Finan Adamson](https://www.finanadamsonvoice.com/) edited the podcast between February 2021 and February 2022, and remains the audio consultant.
 Starting in March 2022, editing is done by Jack Garrett.

-You can subscribe to AXRP by searching for it in your favourite podcast provider, or by subscribing to this website's [RSS feed](https://axrp.net/feed.xml).
-You can also follow it on twitter at [@AXRPodcast](https://twitter.com/AXRPodcast).
+You can subscribe to AXRP by searching for it in your favourite podcast provider.
+To receive transcripts, you can subscribe to this website's [RSS feed](https://axrp.net/feed.xml).
+You can also follow AXRP on twitter at [@AXRPodcast](https://twitter.com/AXRPodcast).

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/) -->